Merton College provides a range of financial support to its graduate students:

 Research Expenses Grants – graduates are offered a set amount of funding to help with travel costs and other research-related expenses incurred during their course.
 The total sum for which a graduate is eligible is related to the length and type of their degree course, including any agreed extensions, and ranges between £300 for a one-year Master’s course and £1,500 for the DPhil.
 Graduates are welcome to apply for the grant at any point during their studies, whether as a total block or as individual amounts.
 If a research trip necessitates absence from Oxford for over a month, graduates may apply for a supplementary travel grant to contribute to accommodation costs.

-Gerry Grimstone Travel Awards – grants to students to undertake travel, preferably abroad, in furtherance of a worthwhile purpose/project, which may be (but need not be) academic in nature and/or directly linked with the subject being studied.
+Gerry Grimstone Travel Awards – grants for students to undertake travel, preferably abroad, in furtherance of a worthwhile purpose/project, which may (but need not) be academic in nature and/or directly linked with the subject being studied.
 Gerry Grimstone, Baron Grimstone of Boscobel since April 2020, read Chemistry at Merton (1968).
 In 2020, following a highly successful career in business, Lord Grimstone was appointed unpaid Minister for Investment jointly at the Department for International Trade and the Department for Business, Energy and Industrial Strategy.
 He benefited hugely from a Travel Scholarship during his time at Merton and has generously enabled others to have the benefit of a similar opportunity.

 The Doctoral Completion Bursary Fund enables a small number of annual grants to be made to assist graduates in the completion of their theses.
 Some of these bursaries will be awarded from the Simms Bursary Fund, available as a result of a generous donation from the Simms family, several of whom are old members of Merton.